NibinByteCode/DinePulse/README.md

 **User Credentials**
 For Admin Panel
         Default
                 Username : admin
                 Password : admin123
         This user will be able to login in both Admin dashboard and Mobile application.

 For customer Website:
-        Username:
+        Username: testuserr@gmail.com
-        Password:
+        Password: testuser@123

- *Please make sure to run the app from localhost port 3000 or 3007 to avaoid the CORS error. *
+ *Please make sure to run the app from localhost port 3000 or 3007 to avoid the CORS error. *